qazxcdswe123/obsidian-hugo/content/JavaScript Hoisting.md

 [Hoisting - MDN Web Docs Glossary: Definitions of Web-related terms | MDN](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting)

-JavaScript **Hoisting** refers to the process whereby the interpreter appears to move the _declaration_ of functions, variables or classes to the top of their [[scope]], prior to execution of the code.
+JavaScript **Hoisting** refers to the process whereby the interpreter appears to move the _declaration_ of functions, variables or classes to the top of their [[Variable Scope]], prior to execution of the code.

 An important difference between **function declarations** and **class declarations** is that while functions can be called in code that appears before they are defined, classes must be defined before they can be constructed.
 Code like the following will throw a [`ReferenceError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ReferenceError):